khatwaniNikhil/SystemDesign/globally_unique_ids_strategy_in_distributed_systems.md

-# Approach 1  - AutoIncrement Id
+# Approach 1  - Using AutoIncrement Id via multi master db nodes
-1. Suitable as long as we don't have sharded/horizontally scalable database requirements.
-Master is the authority of id gen with slave replicas
+1. With K db nodes, each generate auto increment id's with offset of K across two id's generated on same node.
+However, it has scaling issues as nodes are added, removed, crashed.

 ## references
 1. https://www.pythian.com/blog/case-auto-increment-mysql